bhanuc/react-native-fs-store/README.md

 # Benefits
 - Stores data in FileSystem, no more stuck promises in development
-- API similar to asyncStorage, currently subset of the API supported.
+- API similar to asyncStorage, drop-in replacement.

 # Installation process